clyze/build-tools/README.md

 ## Setup ##

-Use the "repackage" plugin in your Gradle build:
+Use the "closer" plugin in your Gradle build:

 ```
 buildscript {